Song 3: Themes and composition

 Loudwire described the song as a "melodic rocker with huge hooks".
 The verses have Corey Taylor softly singing over somber, gloomy guitar chords, until the song erupts into a more intense and hopeful sounding chorus, with more layers of melodic guitar and a sing-song melody.
 Journalists noted that the song was a more melodic, accessible song compared to the band's other initial single from Hydrograd – "Fabuless".
 Billboard described the song as an "...emotive cut with a driving style that's similar to Stone Sour's Mainstream Rock Songs No. 1s 'Say You'll Haunt Me' (2010) and Tired' (2014)."
 Despite the more radio-friendly sound, frontman Corey Taylor states that the song does not feature any auto-tune or pitch-correction.
 Despite the song's title, it is actually the fifth track on its respective album, and has no relation thematically to the similarly named "Song 2" from Blur.

-Lyrically, Taylor described it as a love song, stating:
+Lyrically, Corey Taylor described it as a love song, stating:

 "Song #3" is actually about a certain kind of love that I don't think songwriters really talk about.
 It's that strong passionate love but also that undying love.
 That really, really good shit, you know?
 Everybody talks about the sappy stuff, everybody talks about the sexy stuff, but there's that middle section where one meets the other and you just never know which way it's going to tip at any given moment.